Bohjaangles/minaa-admin/admin-page/demo-script.md

 ## Walkthrough part 4

-Next let's take a look at the profile page.
-We see all of our user's reports at the top of the  page in an easy-to-navigate carousel.
+Next let's take a look at the profile page.[PAUSE] We see all of our user's reports at the top of the  page in an easy-to-navigate carousel.

 Clicking on "Saved" will bring up a Bottom Sheet where you can view all the important reports you've saved.